 4 Relationships require respect

 While relationships are crucial, it’s not “all about relationships”.
 We need to have respect for people we don’t know, not just those for whom we have some sort of personal connection.
 Rules which require students to smile, be charming, open doors for others all grease the wheels of a harmonious society.
-When rules guarantee minimum standards of mutual respect, relationship have the space to blossom.
+When rules guarantee minimum standards of mutual respect, relationships have the space to blossom.
 This means we should have low tolerance for rudeness, defiance and aggression – these behaviours always need to be curbed.
 But punishing children for not opening a door would be daft; instead, we should model why it’s worthwhile with warmth and patience until they get it.

 5 Act as a proxy for the real world